The Booksellers Association of the United Kingdom & Ireland Limited

 The Role of a Council Member

-We are proud to have a diverse membership.
-The BA, and therefore its Council, represents many types of different businesses, large, small, academic, general, specialist, traditional, non-traditional, retail and wholesale, covering the United Kingdom & Ireland.
+We are proud to have an inclusive membership.
+The BA, and therefore its Council, represents many types of different businesses, large, small, academic, general, specialist, traditional, non-traditional, retail and wholesale, covering the United Kingdom and Ireland.

-Members of the Council bring their own business experience and insights that inform their views to the role, and are tasked with making the best policy decisions on behalf of the membership as a whole, not primarily according to what might be best for a Council member’s own business.
+Members of the Council bring to the role their own business experience and insights which inform their views , and are tasked with making the best policy decisions on behalf of the membership as a whole, not primarily according to what might be best for a Council member’s own business.

 Each Council member should: